rocicorp/diff-server/README2.md

 * Forking, not just one linear history, because during sync, we want to integrate changes from the server on a branch so that local history can continue to progress during sync
 * Determinism, if two nodes start at the same state and run the same sequence of transactions, they must arrive at the same state

-Although many databases could theoretically be used or made to work, [Noms](https://github.com/attic-labs/noms) is perfectly suited for this application without any changes.
+Although many databases could theoretically be used or made to work, [Noms](https://github.com/attic-labs/noms) is perfectly suited to the task.
+It has built-in efficient snapshots and forks, and was designed to be deterministic.

 Additionally, Noms has a few other really useful features for us: